grafana/agent/docs/sources/flow/reference/components/otelcol.auth.sigv4.md

 }
 ```

+### Specifying "region" and "service" explicitly

-In the example below the exporter endpoint does not begin with `search-` or with `aps-workspaces`.
+In this example the exporter endpoint does not begin with `search-` or with `aps-workspaces`.
 Hence, we need to specify `region` and `service` explicitly.

 ```river